CS-433/ml-project-2-bogota/README.md

 </pre>

 ## Instructions to run
+First make sure to have all the requirements and the data folder in the root.

 The following commands give more details about the positional arguments and a description of the process done while running:

 ```